newrelic-experimental/nr-custom-attr-data-aggregator/README.md

 # Support

+New Relic has open-sourced this project.
+This project is provided AS-IS WITHOUT WARRANTY OR DEDICATED SUPPORT.
+Issues and contributions should be reported to the project here on GitHub.

 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.

-Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub.
-You can find this project's topic/threads here:
+We encourage you to bring your experiences and questions to the Explorers Hub where our community members collaborate on solutions and new ideas.

 > https://forum.newrelic.com/s/

 # Contributing
 We encourage your contributions to improve Custom attribute data aggregator!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.